Telecommunications in Albania: Internet

 Internet broadband services were initiated in 2005, but growth has been slow.
 Internet cafes are popular in Tirana and have started to spread outside the capital.

-Albtelecom has launched a free wifi network all over Albania and is available at public places, beaches and ancient sites.

 Eutelsat satellite broadband is being used to provide free public Internet access in rural Albanian post offices, schools, and local government offices.

 Internet censorship and surveillance

 There are no government restrictions on access to the Internet or reports that the government monitors e-mail or Internet chat rooms without appropriate legal authority.
 The constitution provides for freedom of speech and press, and the government generally respects these rights in practice.
 However, there are reports that the government and businesses influence and pressure the media.
 The constitution and law prohibit arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions in practice.